Dragon Soul

-"Dragon Soul" is the seventh single by Japanese singer Takayoshi Tanimoto.
+"Dragon Soul" is a song by Japanese singer Takayoshi Tanimoto, released as his seventh single.
 He performed the song with guitarist and composer Takafumi Iwasaki as part of a special unit also called "Dragon Soul".
 It was released on CD on May 20, 2009, as both a regular and limited edition; the limited edition included a Dragon Ball Kai Dragon Battlers trading card game card.
-The song was used as the opening theme of the Dragon Ball Kai anime.
+The song is best known for being used as the opening of the Dragon Ball Kai television anime series.

 The single remained on the Oricon Weekly Charts for 18 weeks and during that time it peaked at #23.